Date of Award:

 The findings from this research can inform policy makers of the affordability of farmers’ market produce and apply incentive programs more effectively.
 We can inform consumers of the price differences so they can maximize their food budgets.
 We can use the research to help producers make market strategies that can then maximize their profits.

 Salisbury, Karli A., "Examining Market Channels for Local Produce: Consumer Affordability and Producer Profitability" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7408.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .